 photo by michael bateman

 Kait: "My goal with each student is to help them to become the very best they can be as performers and to assist them as they find their "voice."
-But in addition, I aim to lift their spirit during the time they spend here, so that when they leave for the day, after the work they've done, they feel better, more inspired, more empowered and more confident and driven than they did when they arrived for class."
+But in addition, I aim to lift their spirit during the time they spend with me in a lesson, so that when we finish, after the work they've done, they feel better, happier, more inspired, more empowered and more confident and driven than they did when they arrived for class."

 photo by michael bateman